 Reverend Julia McKenna-Blessings will preside over a memorial service to celebrate Evelyn’s life at 1 pm on November 16th at Ed’s house.

-To plant a tree in memory of Evelyn Helen Curington, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Evelyn Helen Curington, please visit our floral store.